Updated: May 15, 2022

 Verification is usually automatic and takes a couple of minutes since most of these sites use e-verification, which just matches the details provided with public records.

 In the case that you’re required to provide supporting documents, verification will take between a couple of hours to 1 day at most, depending on the sportsbook’s customer support team.

 This means that if you had previously signed up for one—be it an account for sports betting, casino gambling, or horse racing on that very site—you should use that account instead of signing up for a new one.

 Additionally, a tedious back and forth may ensue when you try to sign up for another one as betting sites stipulate that a user can only have one account, and both accounts may be closed because of breaching their terms of service.

 So these sportsbooks need to use certain methods to ensure that people accessing their sites are actually doing so while they are in New Jersey, and these methods need to be accurate so that they don’t wrongly cut off legitimate customers.
-This is where GeoComply comes in.

 GeoComply, which is an app, is a location validator that ascertains the location of a user.
 GeoComply ensures that a bettor is located in New Jersey and isn’t using a virtual private network to spoof their location.

-Many sportsbooks these days work in compliance with GeoComply and request users to install and turn on the geo-validator first.
+Many sportsbooks these days work in compliance with GeoComply and request users install and turn on the geo-validator first.